maximevaillancourt/digital-garden-jekyll-template/_notes/How to Use Mint Mobile's Minternational Pass.md

 What did I use for all my data?
 Well, it was mostly maps for directions and translate for communicating.
 I did use social media, and search for looking up different things.

 Btw, the Arc Browser "browse for me" search function was amazing to learn about where I was in Japan.
 I used that a ton.
+You just type in anything, and then it searches and organizes information for you.
+It's amazing.
+So much better than Google.

 ![[arc 1.png]]